 This spiced gingerbread treat is not the only famous sweet cookie to originate in the region.
 Monschau has its very own version in the form of sweet biscuit which is known locally as Monschauer Dütchen and is served with a filling of cream.

 There are several places in Monschau where you can purchase the local sweet treat, though we personally enjoyed sampling it in Café Kaulard “Monschauer Vennbrocken”.

 The timber-framed buildings of Monschau are overlooked by several ruinous fortifications which you can hike to easily from the little town itself.
 The main castle of Monschau dates back to the 13th-century and is today used as a venue for concerts and musical performances.

 Be sure to pack a pair of comfortable walking boots when visiting Monschau so as to make the most of all of the walking trails on offer.
 This Monschau travel tip is particularly pertinent during the winter when the rain makes everything more slippery (and muddy).

 Like most other Christmas Markets, and indeed shops, restaurants, and other professional establishments in Germany, there are many places in Monschau which accept cash only.

 All of the Christmas Market stalls, and even some of the pubs in town, don’t accept bank cards and so you’ll want to bring along a sufficient amount of euro to allow you to purchase everything you might need.
 There are two ATMs in town.

-You should also note that unlike larger German markets, such as the Christmas Market of Cologne, Monschau Christmas Market is only open during the weekends, i.e. Fridays, Saturdays, and Sundays on the four weeks of advent.
+You should also note that unlike larger German markets, such as the Christmas Market of Cologne and the Christmas Market of Aachen, Monschau Christmas Market is only open during the weekends, i.e. Fridays, Saturdays, and Sundays on the four weeks of advent.